 This goes for artificial light, too.
 Avoid watching TV or using your phone or tablet before going to bed.
 Full-spectrum light from electronic gadgets has a stimulating effect, making it harder to sleep.
 Instead, try something relaxing, like reading, listening to music, or taking a bath, before bed.

 If you wake up in the middle of the night to use the washroom, don’t turn on the light.
 Instead, use a flashlight to help guide you to the bathroom.
+Just be sure that the path is clear and free of any trip hazards.
 The overhead light of the bathroom can make you take longer to fall back asleep.

 Try to get your most demanding tasks or challenges finished earlier in the day and not within a couple of hours of bedtime.
 Get your bedroom comfortable and ready for relaxation by dimming the lights, lowering the temperature if possible, and lowering the noise.
 Items like earplugs and a white noise machine may help.